Manual web application security testing: A complete guide for 2026

 AppSec

-In this complete guide, you’ll learn what manual testing is, why it matters, the steps involved, best practices, and how automated testing compares.
+In this complete guide, you’ll learn what manual testing is, why it matters, the steps involved, best practices, and how it compares to automated testing.
 You’ll also see how modern solutions like Beagle Security can enhance your testing strategy.

 What is web application security testing?